- June 6, 2019

 Rely on Your Previous Rental History

-If you have rented in the past and are able to show that you were a good tenant and paid your rent on time, it is a good idea to point out these details on your application.
+If you have rented in the past and are able to show that you were a good tenant and paid your rent on time, it is a good idea to point out these details on your application and provide proof of a positive past rental history if possible.
+If you can show your potential new landlord that you did not break any rental agreements or leases with other landlords before bankruptcy and that you consistently paid your rent on time, then your bankruptcy might not be a big factor.
+It can be helpful to provide canceled checks and letters or receipts from previous landlords, if you have them.
 Even with a history of bankruptcy, it is often possible to still be accepted as a renter if you can establish that you are a successful renter.

 Offer a Larger Security Deposit

 A person who just navigated the bankruptcy process might not always have a ton of money on hand.
-If that person is able to gather together enough money for a larger security deposit, this can sometimes increase his or her chances of being approved as a renter.
+However, if you can gather together enough money for a larger security deposit, this can sometimes increase your chances of being approved as a renter.

 Have a Job or Proof of Income

 It is important and helpful to bring pay stubs or some type of proof of income when applying to be a renter.
-If you have a job where your income varies between month, it is often a good idea to have a letter from your employer or human resources department stating what you make on average each month.
+If you have a job where your income varies between months, it is a good idea to have a letter from your employer or human resources department stating what you make on average each month.
+Landlords will be more interested in how much money you have to pay for rent than the fact that you filed for bankruptcy.
+They often look at factors such as your length of time at current job, current pay rate, and your prior employment to determine whether you should be able to make your monthly payments.

 Get a Reference List Ready